This is the Easiest Ever Crockpot Lasagna Recipe – it cooks hands-off all day and is super easy to assemble. Plus, it freezes well!

 Frequently Asked Questions

-This recipe will cook in the crockpot on high for 3 hours or on low for 6 hours.
+It’s all a matter of preference.
+You can cook it on high for 3 hours or low for 6 hours.

 Storing and reheating